-The City of Newton Assessor's Office analyzes housing sale prices in twenty districts in Newton.
-In November 2017, their annual report showed wide variations in prices from \$680,000 in West Newton and Newtonville north of the Mass Turnpike to \$1,887,000 in Chestnut Hill.
-The report also showed escalating median sales prices with 2008 at \$755,000 and 2017 at \$1,162,944, a 35% increase in nine years or a compound average growth rate of 4.9%.
-These rising housing prices are making it increasingly difficult for people to stay in Newton or to move here.
+The City of Newton Assessor's Office analyzes single family sale prices in twenty neighborhoods in Newton.
+As with the demographics of our residents, housing prices are quite varied.
+In September 2019, the annual sales review showed wide variations in calendar year 2018 median prices from \$677,500 in Nonantum to \$2,437,500 in Chestnut Hill.
+The review also showed escalating median sales prices; in 2009, the median sales price was \$705,000 and in 2018, it was \$1,176,000, a 62.81% increase in ten years or a compound average growth rate of 5.25%.
+These rising housing prices continue to show Newton is a very desirable residential community and, also demonstrate that it is increasingly difficult for many to afford to come here.